Albumin

 CPT: 84450

-Test Principle: Testing is performed on the Roche c501 test module.
-AST in the sample catalyzes the transfer of an amino group between L-aspartate and 2oxoglutarate to form oxaloacetate and L-glutamate.
-The oxaloacetate then reacts with NADH, in the presence of malate dehydrogenase (MDH), to form NAD+.
-The rate of NADH oxidation is directly proportional to the catalytic AST activity.
+Test Principle: This assay follows the recommendations of the IFCC but was optimized for performance and stability.
+AST catalyzes the transfer of an amino group between L aspartate and 2 oxoglutarate to form oxaloacetate and L glutamate.
+The oxaloacetate then reacts with NADH, in the presence of malate dehydrogenase (MDH), to form L malate and NAD+.
+Pyridoxal phosphate serves as a coenzyme in the amino transfer reaction.
+It ensures full enzyme activation.
+The rate of the NADH oxidation is directly proportional to the catalytic AST activity.
 It is determined by measuring the decrease in absorbance.
+Assay performed using a Roche Cobas c503 test platform.
+AST measurements, performed with this device, in human serum and plasma are used as an aid in diagnosis of hepatocellular injury and in monitoring chronic liver injury.

 Specimen Retention: 7 days